 ISSUE AREA: HOUSING

-NETWORK affirms that housing is a human right.
+Housing is a human right.
 Everyone should have access to safe, affordable housing.

 Catholic Social Justice proclaims the dignity of all people and the right to shelter.
-Inspired by our faith, we demand affordable housing for all in our nation.
-NETWORK stands with Pope Francis, who said during his visit to the United States, “We can find no social or moral justification, no justification whatsoever, for lack of housing.”1
+Inspired by this principle, we demand affordable housing for all in our nation.
+NETWORK agrees with Pope Francis, who said during his 2015 visit to the United States, “We can find no social or moral justification, no justification whatsoever, for lack of housing.”1

-NETWORK Advocates for Federal Policies That:
+NETWORK Supports Federal Policies That: